Pointing: In non-human animals

 In contrast to the production of pointing, some non-human animal species can appropriately respond to pointing gestures, preferring an object or direction, which was previously indicated by the gesture.
-Cats, elephants, ferrets, horses and seals can follow the pointing gesture of a human above chance, while dogs can rely on different types of human points and their performance is comparable to that of 2-year-old toddlers in a similar task.
+Cats, elephants, ferrets, horses and seals can follow the pointing gesture of a human above chance, while dogs can rely on different types of human points and their performance is comparable to that of two-year-old toddlers in a similar task.
 However, it seems, that the default function of pointing is different in dogs and humans, because pointing actions refer to particular locations or directions for dogs in an imperative manner, while these gestures usually indicate specific objects in humans to ask for new information or to comment on an object.

 There is considerable debate as to whether apes are able to comprehend pointing gestures as well, and it has even been argued that dogs are better able to understand pointing than apes.
 Some hypothesize that pointing comprehension should be more prevalent in species with a stronger tendency to cooperate, which would explain negative results in apes due to the mainly competitive relationship present in most species of apes and monkeys.
 However, wolves fare poorly in pointing comprehension tests as well, and are a highly cooperative species, countering this hypothesis.
 More recent studies have refuted the claim that apes are poor at comprehending pointing, and provide evidence that the tests used to evaluate pointing comprehension are often inaccurate, especially in apes.
 Thus there is conflicting evidence and debate as to whether apes fully comprehend pointing gestures.

+Pointing with the eyes

+Humans, having large and prominent sclera (the whites of the eyes) can point with their eyes.
+When a person moves just their eyes to look to the side (or up or down) rather than forward, without changing the direction of the face, the contrast between the dark irises and the large sclera makes the target of the gaze especially apparent.
+Although quite different physically than pointing with the finger or other body part, the purpose and effect may be similar.

+This way of pointing, directing the attention of another person in a given direction without turning the head or making a gesture, can be useful at times.
+A study at the Tokyo Institute of Technology suggests that being able to quickly tell the direction of someone's gaze is an important part of non-verbal communication.
+Eye pointing may also be used to surreptitiously signal the presence and location of a danger.